fastoch/Networking/Basics.md

 Each VLAN has an ID.
 This ID is a number ranging from 0 to 4095.
 IDs 0 and 4095 are both reserved.
 So our usable range goes from 1 to 4094.
 Each port on a switch is assigned to a different VLAN by using this ID.

+When we add VLANs to a switch, we change the broadcast domain.
+If a broadcast frame arrives on a switch port, it will be sent out all other ports in the VLAN.
+But it will not be sent to ports in other VLANs.

+The same is true with flooding.
+If a frame needs to be flooded, it will only be flooded on ports within that VLAN.
+With less flooding, we reduce our security risk.

+>[!note]
+>Flooding = the switch sends the data frame on all ports when it doesn't know the port number on which to forward.

 ---

 ## Routing

+...